GreatCowBASIC/Help/output/md/variable_memory_allocation_addressing_control.md

-In the example shown above the following can be extracted.
+In the example shown above, the following can be extracted.

 <div class="orderedlist">